Three Sailors and a Girl

 Three Sailors and a Girl is a 1953 American Technicolor musical film made by Warner Bros.
+Pictures.
 It was directed by Roy Del Ruth and written by Devery Freeman and Roland Kibbee, based on the George S. Kaufman play The Butter and Egg Man.
 Ray Heindorf was the musical director, with orchestrations by Gus Levene, and vocal arrangements by Norman Luboff.
 Choreography was by LeRoy Prinz.

 The soundtrack features original songs with music composed by Sammy Fain and lyrics by Sammy Cahn.
-As was the practice at the time, the soundtrack album was a studio recording [Capitol L-485 (10" LP) and FBF-485 (2 EP Box-Set)].
+As was the practice at the time, the soundtrack album was a studio recording [Capitol L-485 (10-inch LP) and FBF-485 (2 EP Box-Set)].
 The Capitol Records album was released early in 1954, and featured eight of the songs from the Fein/Cahn songwriting team.
 The film's stars Jane Powell and Gordon MacRae are the featured vocalists.
 George Greeley conducted the orchestra and chorus.
 The album was re-issued and released on CD in 2006; it contained 12 more songs by MacRae.